ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 The network path and traffic traveling over it can make sudden dramatic changes.
 To adapt to these changes smoothly and robustly, and reduce packet losses in such cases, BBR uses a conservative strategy.
-When cwnd is above the BBR.max_inflight derived from BBR's path model, BBR cuts the cwnd immediately to the BBR.max_inflight.
-When cwnd is below BBR.max_inflight, BBR raises the cwnd gradually and cautiously, increasing cwnd by no more than the amount of data acknowledged (cumulatively or selectively) upon each ACK.
+When C.cwnd is above the BBR.max_inflight derived from BBR's path model, BBR cuts C.cwnd immediately to the BBR.max_inflight.
+When C.cwnd is below BBR.max_inflight, BBR raises C.cwnd gradually and cautiously, increasing C.cwnd by no more than the amount of data acknowledged (cumulatively or selectively) upon each ACK.

-Specifically, on each ACK that acknowledges "rs.newly_acked" packets as newly acknowledged, BBR runs the following BBRSetCwnd() steps to update cwnd:
+Specifically, on each ACK that acknowledges "rs.newly_acked" packets as newly acknowledged, BBR runs the following BBRSetCwnd() steps to update C.cwnd:

 ~~~~
   BBRSetCwnd():
     BBRUpdateMaxInflight()
     if (BBR.full_bw_reached)
-      cwnd = min(cwnd + rs.newly_acked, BBR.max_inflight)
+      C.cwnd = min(C.cwnd + rs.newly_acked, BBR.max_inflight)
-    else if (cwnd < BBR.max_inflight || C.delivered < InitialCwnd)
+    else if (C.cwnd < BBR.max_inflight || C.delivered < C.InitialCwnd)
-      cwnd = cwnd + rs.newly_acked
+      C.cwnd = C.cwnd + rs.newly_acked
-    cwnd = max(cwnd, BBRMinPipeCwnd)
+    C.cwnd = max(C.cwnd, BBR.MinPipeCwnd)
     BBRBoundCwndForProbeRTT()
     BBRBoundCwndForModel()
 ~~~~